What is GitHub Actions?

 The above workflow is defined to trigger on every push to the main branch.

-It has only one job build the gets executed in the ubuntu-20.04 runner with steps,
+It has only one job build the gets executed in the ubuntu-latest runner with the below steps:

 Pretty straightforward right?
-You can refer to the linked documentation of the actions we are using for this workflow to see different attributes and their usage.
+You can refer to the linked documentation of the actions to configure them.

 Once you commit and push the changes to the main branch, GitHub Actions will execute the workflow as shown below.